Algorithms for Massive Data -- Lecture Notes: Pattern matching on streams

+It is not hard to use the above sketch in the streaming scenario, where $|x|=m>n$: create $|P|$ copies of the stream $x$ \footnote{Note: this means that, when the stream character $x_j$ arrives, we just duplicate it $|P|$ times.
+Each copy is appended to the corresponding copy of the stream.
+This means that the original stream is read only once (i.e. we are not reading the stream $|P|$ times, which we cannot do in our setting!).} and, for each $d\in P$, divide the corresponding copy of the stream into $d$ sub-streams $x_i\ x_{i+d}\ x_{i+2d}\dots$, for all $i \in [d]$.
+Using the Porat\&Porat's algorithm, we then decide if $y_{j:d}$ matches a suffix of $x_{i:d}$, for all possible values of $i,j\in [d]$.
+By the discussion in the previous section, this is enough to decide if $y$ and the last $n$ characters of the stream $x$ match up to Hamming distance 1, with high probability.
+Note that we run $O(\log^3 n)$ parallel instances of Porat\&Porat's algorithm.
+Since each instance uses $O(\log n)$ words of memory, we obtain:

 \begin{theorem} Let $m$ be the stream's length and $n\leq m$ be the pattern's length.
-The above modification of Porat-Porat's algorithm finds all occurrences of the pattern at Hamming distance at most 1 in the stream using $O(\log^3 n)$ words of memory and $O(\log^3 n)$ delay.
+The above modification of Porat\&Porat's algorithm finds all occurrences of the pattern at Hamming distance at most 1 in the stream using $O(\log^4 n)$ words of memory and $O(\log^4 n)$ delay.
 The correct solution is returned with high probability. \end{theorem}